Quantum coherence and the invisible Universe: Subradiance as a dark matter mechanism: Results

 It is shown in Appendix \ref{sec:n-atom} that for $n\gg 1$ the energy trapping efficiency is $\eta\approx 1-\sqrt{2/n}$ when starting from $m=0$.
-It is therefore clear that the combination of coherence and the entanglement of a large number of atoms can potentially lead to a significant amount of energy trapping within the gas.
-But one of our goals is to assess the level of energy trapping within the gas for finite and more realistic atomic separations in the interstellar medium.
-It is already obvious through our study of the two-atom system that the general case where $kz_0\neq 0$ will lead to a non-zero transition rate from the $\Ket{0,0}_\theta$ `dark' state (see equations \ref{eq:|0,0>} and \ref{eq:g00->1-1}).
+It is therefore clear that the combination of coherence between the collective states of a large number of atoms can potentially lead to a significant amount of energy trapping within the gas.
+But one of our goals is to assess the level of energy trapping within the gas for finite and more realistic atomic separations in astrophysical environments.
+It is already obvious through our study of the two-atom system that the general case where $kz_0\neq 0$ will lead to a non-zero transition rate from the $\Ket{0,0}_\theta$ `dark' state (see equations \ref{eq:00->1-1} and \ref{eq:g00->1-1_app}).
 This has for implication that all the energy initially stored in the system will eventually leak away.
 That is, $\eta=0$ in the steady-state and no energy trapping is realized in the long run.